 Misc Classes?

-^Marine Geology is listed under the Geological Sciences Department
+^Marine Geology is listed under Geological Sciences by the Department of Earth and Planetary Sciences

 *Note this does not include the Operational Master’s program*